We arrived in Broome early afternoon. This time we chose a different caravan park. It was further away from the centre, but we had more space.

 We walked and learned a lot from its history.
 We saw two historic ships that were used to fish for pearls.
 The time pearling started, it was later identified as a great hardship and exploitation of indigenous people.

 Pearls were obtained manually by divers that did not have any protection.
-We learned the first pearl divers were Aboriginal people forced to dive for shell, completely unprotected.
+We learned the first pearl divers were Aboriginal people forced to dive for shells, completely unprotected.

 We had the opportunity to see many different diving suits.
 Nobody would use them now as they were really unsafe.